FORTRESS OF INCA SHOES | FASHION FORWARD AND HUMANE

 There is so much to be worried about these days in terms of how to be a responsible consumer.
 Some things are easy and obvious — like,don’t wear fur.
 But some things are less obvious.
 Organic vs. local, grass-fed vs. vegan, cloth vs. disposable diapers, made in the USA vs…well, not made in the USA.

 Dory Benami is the Creative Director and co-owner of this new favorite line of mine.
-He not only fell serendipitously into this line of work — but also into love and educated dedication toward responsible aesthetics.
+So, he not only fell serendipitously into this line of work — but also into love and educated dedication toward responsible aesthetics.
 Benami tells us, “50 years ago, the world was a very different place.
-A typical person owned about 1/4 of the clothing and shoes that the average American owns today.
-The clothes and shoes were most likely made in the USA and the quality was much better.”
+Also, a typical person owned about 1/4 of the clothing and shoes that the average American owns today.
+So, the clothes and shoes were most likely made in the USA and the quality was much better.”

 “Today, there is very little USA manufacturing of shoes or clothing — [which can be okay so long as] the places you are importing from play by fair rules.
 If a country abides by labor and environmental regulations, there is no moral obligation beyond that for a capitalist enterprise like a fashion brand.” – DORY BENAMI, Creative Director

 However, Benami began to see the real ins and outs of the industry in 2008 when he moved to China to help run a shoe company with a friend – called United Nude.
 In fact, they make architecturally unique and visually cool shoes.
 And they work with the best factories in China, where Benami ended up spending many of his hours.
 In addition, he tells us that good factories (like the ones in which United Nudewere manufactured) were clean and well run.
 But the majority of the shoes were manufactured in a city called Dongguanin the south of China – which manufactures nearly 80% of the world’s shoes.
 No environmental regulations were observed in the city.